 "Visual design isn’t as much something I do as it is who I am."

-Michelle Hoch knows good design.
+Michelle Hayman knows good design.
 As a Loerie Award Winner, former Art Gallery Director, and Creative Director with over 12 years of experience under her belt, she's well-versed in Graphic Design, Art Direction and branding.
 Now a freelance consultant, she uses her suite of skills to shape the visual landscape of international brands and stories around her.

 We're thrilled to have her as Head Teacher for our Visual Design course in Berlin, where she's eager to share her fiery passion for great design, and why it matters, with her 2018 class.